 - Takes responsibility for one's own behavior

 - Shows an appreciation of diversity and similarity

 - Shows caring, concern, and patience

 - Demonstrates appropriate professional ethics

-- Shows appropriate engagement with the teaching (counseling),
+- Shows appropriate engagement with the teaching, learning, and mentoring process

 - Demonstrates the ability to collaborate with others

 The candidate is encouraged to submit a professional statement that exemplifies each of the College of Education's Core Values: